Omnistac/zedux/docs/docs/api/glossary.md

 Injectors can be used any number of times throughout an atom state factory.
 For certain one-off operations like setting an atom instance's exports or setting a suspense promise, use an [AtomApi](classes/AtomApi).

 Like hooks, you can create custom injectors that compose other injectors.
-The convention is to start all injectors with the word "inject", just like we use the word "use" with React hooks.
+The convention is to start all injectors with the word "inject", similar to the word "use" with React hooks.

 ### Pseudo Action